Privacy Policy

 How information is used

-Data is used to authenticate accounts, organize classes, publish assignments, accept writing submissions, generate or display grading results, release teacher feedback, support account and billing workflows, maintain system security, investigate issues, and operate the service responsibly.
+Data is used to authenticate accounts, organize classes, publish assignments, accept writing submissions, generate or display grading results, release teacher feedback, support account and billing workflows, investigate issues, and keep the service available and secure.
+Provider-specific data uses are detailed in the External provider data section above.

 Student writing, classroom records, and school-authorized use